Arthur Brooke (entrepreneur)

-Arthur Brooke (1845–1918) founder of the British tea company Brooke, Bond & Co.
-Ltd born in Manchester, Great Britain.
-Established his business in 1869 and was making £5,000 a year at the age of 30 with shops in all the major cities of Britain and warehouse in London.
+Arthur Brooke (1845–1918) was the founder of the British tea company Brooke, Bond & Co.
+He established the business in 1869, which was so successful that he was making £5,000 a year by the age of 30 (the equivalent of roughly £741,957 in 2025), with shops and warehouses in several major British cities.

 A statue of Arthur Brooke can be found in The Trafford Centre.

 Early life

 Arthur Brooke was born on 30 November 1845 in Ashton-under-Lyne, Manchester to tea wholesaler Charles Brooke and Jane née Howard.
-He had a short career in the textile industry before getting terminated due to the cotton famine in 1864, he trained to work in Peek Brothers and Winch tea company in Liverpool where he was transferred to the company's head office in London.
-But Brooke decided to return home to help in father to revive his wholesale tea business by establishing new outlets all over Lancashire.
+He had a short career in the textile industry, before getting terminated due to the cotton famine in 1864.
+After completing an apprenticeship at the Peek Brothers and Winch tea company in Liverpool, he was transferred to the company's head office in London, before later deciding to return home to help his father revive his wholesale tea business, establishing new outlets in Lancashire.

+Brooke Bond & Co.

+In 1869 Brooke opened his first shop under the business name Brooke Bond & Company at 29 Market Street, Manchester where he sold tea, coffee and sugar.
+He added the name Bond because he liked the sound of it, hence the name stayed.